CeIest/SAO-Releases-Stalk/readme.md

 ## Usage
 - Download the repository
 - Do `pip install -r requirements.txt`
-- Launch `sao-releases-stalk.py` file through your CMD
+- Launch the `sao-releases-stalk.py` file with your Command Prompt
 - Wait until you get a notification